Togglin/Fin/README.md

 # Fin
-Fin is a functional programming extension to C#
+Fin is a functional programming extension for C#